mslobodan/reloader/README.md

 });
 ```

-These default options will make sure that your app is up to date every time a user starts your app, or comes back to it after 10 minutes of being idle.
+These options will make sure that your app is up to date every time a user starts your app, or comes back to it after 10 minutes of being idle.

 Another popular configuration is: